mashrab/lavoter/README.md

 php artisan migrate
 ```

 To initialization the fingerprintjs2 and set uuid for the user you must to include a view part of this package to your site template for frontend section.
+After initialization will be declared a global JavaScript variable with the name `lavoter_uuid`.
 For example:

 ```html